He Jian: Northern Expedition

-In March 1918, Chang Ching-yao attacked Hunan, He Jian threw down his arms and fled the field.
+In March 1918, Zhang Jingyao attacked Hunan, He Jian threw down his arms and fled the field.
 He returned to his hometown and rebuilt an guerrilla forces.
 In May, Cheng Qian, the commander-in-chief of Xiang Army, commissioned him as commander of Liuyang-Liling guerrilla forces.
-In 1919, T'ang Sheng-chih incorporated his army and he became a brigade commander.
+In 1919, Tang Shengzhi incorporated his army and he became a brigade commander.
 He joined the Kuomintang and took part in the Northern Expedition.
 After Wuhan was captured he was promoted to army commander of the 35th Army.

 Encirclement and suppression

-In April 1927 he fought against Chang Tso-lin's army in Hebei.
+In April 1927 he fought against Zhang Zuolin's army in Hebei.
 At the same time, Communist revolutionaries Guo Liang, Liu Zhixun (purged by Xia Xi and executed), and Xia Xi in alliance with Kuomintang leftist pressed ahead with rural land reform in Hunan, this incident lead to intensification of the contradictions between Communist Party and Kuomintang.
 On May 21, 1927, the Mari Incident broke out, He Jian began to crack down the Communists.

 In November 1928, the Nationalist government commissioned him as commander-in-chief of Hunan-Jiangxi Jiaofei Headquarters.
 His army marched towards the Jinggangshan Revolutionary Base.
 The Red Army were defeated and fled to the Central Soviet Base Area.

 In 1929, he was appointed governor of Hunan province.
 That same year, his subordinates arrested and then executed Wu Ruolan, wife of Communist military leader Zhu De.

-In 1930, the Communist Party sent troops to attack Changsha, He Jian's car was destroyed in the war, in reprisal, he participated in the "encirclement and suppression" led by Chiang Kai-shek and Ho Ying-chin in jiangxi.
+In 1930, the Communist Party sent troops to attack Changsha, He Jian's car was destroyed in the war, in reprisal, he participated in the "encirclement and suppression" led by Chiang Kai-shek and He Yingqia in Jiangxi.
 On November 14, his subordinates executed Yang Kaihui (Mao Zedong's wife) in Changsha.

 In 1933, the Nationalist government commissioned him as commander-in-chief of West Route Army.